Teufelchen1/TicTacToe/README.md

 # TicTacToe
 A simple text-based TicTacToe in C.
-Writte for PRP1 at my university.
+Written for PRP1 at my university.